SolodVlad/WebHashcat/Hashcat/hashcat-6.2.6/docs/hashcat-brain.md

 If multiple clients use the same attack on the same hashcat brain (which is a clever idea), you end up with a distributed solution - without the need of an overlay for keyspace distribution.
 This is not the intended use of the hashcat brain and should not be used as it.
 I'll explain later.

-Since each password candidate is creating a hash of 8 bytes, some serious network upstream traffic can be generated from your client.
+Since each Value candidate is creating a hash of 8 bytes, some serious network upstream traffic can be generated from your client.
 I'll explain later.

 The use of xxHash as hash is not required; we can exchange it with whatever hash we want.
 However so far it's doing a great job.
 The status view was updated to give you some real-time statistics about the network usage: